qmasingarbe/pymiere/README.md

 No problem!

 ### Versions
-  * Python 3 (may also work with Python 2 which is no longer supported).
+  * Support Python 2 & 3
   * Tested with **Adobe Premiere Pro version 13.0 (2019)** and **version 11.0 (2017)**.
 I highly recommend the 2019 version because some functionality isn't available in the previous versions.
 It should work for version 2017+ though.
   * Tested on Windows (10)